HarrisonA/ReactVideoPlayer/README.md

 Youtube Video player built with React.
-1. Execute server (on localhost:8080) with: npm start
+  1. cd into the directory and run "npm start"
-2. Add your own youtube API-KEY to index.js
+  2. Add your own youtube browser API-KEY to index.js
+  3. The player is served on localhost:8080